linuxm0nk3ys/conkyPress/README.md

 ---------------------
 * v1.0.6
--- Added number of yesterdays visitors to the overview section
+-- Added number of yesterdays visitors to the overview section -- Fixed a critical typo in an elemet of the config.xml -- Improvement, inversed order of changelog, newest version is now at top
 * v1.0.5
 -- Fixed/adapted parsing of the comments stats (WordPress changed some stuff) -- Improvement, showing an "other posts" entry in the "my top posts" section if there are to many posts to display